 Best Crypto Exchanges in the UK

 Tea, crumpets, and crypto, true British staples, right?
 It would appear that way, given how popular crypto is in the UK and how friendly cryptocurrency exchanges are to the British.
 Aside from crypto derivatives trading, which is banned in the UK, there is pretty much a full range of exchanges and services to pick from.
-Despite not being in the EU anymore, UK residents can still own SEPA bank accounts if they wish to conduct activity in both Euros and Pound Sterling.
+Furthermore, despite not being in the EU anymore, UK residents can still own SEPA bank accounts if they wish to conduct activity in Euros and Pound Sterling.

 Another positive position the UK has taken is being transparent and providing well-defined information on the taxation and legality of digital currencies.
 Rather than taking an ambiguous or grey-area approach, hovering around the idea of banning cryptocurrencies entirely as some other nations have done, or over-regulating and sucking the fun out of it (*cough* America *cough*), the UK got on board early and saw the massive potential and benefits it could bring to their shores.

 So, knowing what we know, which is the best place to buy and trade Bitcoin in the UK?